carpentries-incubator/machine-learning-responsible-python/_episodes/01-introduction.md

 What are some examples of machine learning systems that are already in active public use?
 What kinds of harm could result from the application of machine learning systems?
 Should we be concerned or are these risks overhyped?

 In their [guide to Understanding artificial intelligence ethics and safety](https://www.turing.ac.uk/sites/default/files/2019-08/understanding_artificial_intelligence_ethics_and_safety.pdf) The Turing Institute highlight examples of the kind of harm that may result from application of machine learning system.
-Take a look at the table on pages 5-6 of the Turing Report.
-How many categories of harm are highlighted?

 > ## Exercise
-> Match the following sentences to one of the categories of harm highlighted in the report.
+> Take a look at the table on pages 5-6 of the Turing Report.
+What categories of harm are highlighted?
 >
-> A) Situations may arise where such individuals are unable to hold the parties responsible for outcomes directly accountable.
->
-> B) Data capture is often invasive, revealing personal information.
-Deployment of models may infringe upon the ability of individuals to lead a private life.
->
-> C) Irresponsible data management, negligent design and production processes, and questionable deployment practices can, each in their own ways, lead to the implementation and distribution of AI systems that produce unreliable, unsafe, or poor-quality outcomes.
->
-> D) Technologies can reproduce, reinforce, and amplify the patterns of marginalisation, inequality, and discrimination that exist in these societies.
->
-> E) Excessive automation might reduce the need for human-to-human interaction.
-Hyper-personalisation may limit our exposure to world views.
-Well-ordered and cohesive societies are built on relations of trust, empathy, and mutual understanding.
-As technologies become more prevalent, it is important that these relations be preserved.
->
-> F) The reason for algorithmic decisions may remain opaque to its subjects.
-Where the model harbours traces of discrimination, bias, inequity, or unfairness, this opaqueness may be deeply problematic.
->
 > > ## Solution
+> > - Bias and Discrimination
-> > A) Denial of Individual Autonomy, Recourse, and Rights
+> > - Denial of Individual Autonomy, Recourse, and Rights
-> >
+> > - Non-transparent, Unexplainable, or Unjustifiable Outcomes
-> > B) Invasions of Privacy
+> > - Invasions of Privacy
-> >
-> > C) Unreliable, Unsafe, or Poor-Quality Outcomes
-> >
-> > D) Bias and Discrimination
-> >
-> > E) Isolation and Disintegration of Social Connection
+> > - Isolation and Disintegration of Social Connection
-> >
-> > F) Non-transparent, Unexplainable, or Unjustifiable Outcomes
+> > - Unreliable, Unsafe, or Poor-Quality Outcomes
 > >
 > {: .solution}
 {: .challenge}